kesne/hook-state/README.md

 # hook-state
+> NOTE: The original version of this library was based on Redux.
+If you want a redux solution for state management with hooks, you can use [`use-substate`](https://github.com/philipp-spiess/use-substate)

-An experimental state layer based on React hooks and redux.
+An experimental hook-based state layer for React that allows sharing state between components.

 ```
 npm install hook-state